casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

     </details>

-GetBalance (Source Purse)
+|
+Get Source Account Balance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that we have the address of the ``Source`` purse, we can get its balance.
+Now that we have the address of the ``Source`` purse, we can get its balance using the ``get-balance`` command.
+In the following sample output, the balance of the ``Source`` account is 5000000000 motes.

 ::